rasmusab/beepr/cran-comments.md

 ## Test environments
-* Ubuntu 17.10,  R 3.4.4
+* MacOS 14.1.1,  R 4.4.1
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-## Reverse dependencies
+## revdepcheck results

-* I have run R CMD check on the 2 downstream dependencies.
+We checked 27 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-  Checked MixedPsy : 0 errors | 0 warnings | 0 notes
+ * We saw 0 new problems
-  Checked paramtest: 0 errors | 0 warnings | 0 notes
+ * We failed to check 0 packages